-Founded by Jeff Lawhorn in 1979, Lawhorn CPA Group started as a family business offering accounting services and developed over the years into more than the traditional accounting firm.
-The group leverages on technology and is today associated with a variety of services and brands, including auditing, marketing, and processing of credit cards.
+Founded by Jeff Lawhorn in 1979, Lawhorn CPA Group started as a family business offering accounting services and developed over the years into more than a traditional accounting firm.
+The group leverages technology and is today associated with a variety of services and brands, including auditing, marketing, and processing of credit cards.

-Lawhorn CPA Group has multiple locations: Knoxville, Tennessee; Jefferson City, Tennessee; Jackson, Wyoming; and the newest addition is Augusta, Georgia.
+Lawhorn CPA Group has multiple locations: Knoxville, Tennessee; Jefferson City, Tennessee; Jackson, Wyoming; and the newest addition is Augusta and Georgia.
 Jason joined the business in 1992 and never looked back.
 He has a master’s degree in Accounting Information Systems.

 - Lawhorn CPA’s early adoption of the virtual office cloud platform.

 - More and more accounting firms are embracing technology and the cloud.

-- Using Microsoft Azure to access your office from any location.
+- Using Microsoft Azure that can be to access your office from any location.

-- There’s an opportunity to adopt efficient and effective ways of working.
+- There’s an opportunity to adopt efficient and also effective ways of working.

 - Recalling how books used to be done with old-school technology.

-- Business intelligence and analytics for small business.
+- Business intelligence and analytics for small businesses.

-- Xero enables real-time processing of business transactions.
+- Xero enables real-time processing for business transactions.

 - Accountants and other professionals can make decisions must faster for better results.

 - QuickBooks Online has some limitations.

-- Partner eco-systems can be used to develop custom solutions for your business.
+- Partner eco-systems that can be used to develop custom solutions for your business.

-- Outsourcing of back-office accounting can be varied to suit a client’s preferred level of integration and involvement.
+- Outsourcing of back-office accounting can be varied to suit for client’s preferred level of integration and involvement.

 - Having a cloud-based accounting program does not mean that you will be able to do your accounting without professional support.